Harlem World Magazine has been dedicated to creating the best Harlem content in the world.

 Founded by Danny Tisdale who served as an advertising production director at Interview, Essence, and Details Magazines, and Barney’s N.Y., Tisdale’s idea was to create quality Harlem content using Harlem-based photographers, designers and writers for Harlem World Magazine.
 He has won awards from the New York Foundation for the Arts (NYFA), Creative Time, White House Millennium Arts Council, the National Endowment for the Arts (NEA); Gordon Matta-Trust, the Mid-Atlantic Arts Foundation, the McArthur Foundation, and the Norton Foundation.

 On a bright and spring night in April, 2003, the premiere of Harlem’s first print company Harlem World Magazine hit the streets.
 In 2009, HarlemWordMag.com was launched to follow their readers wherever they were going and that was online with 33,000 readers a week.
 In 2013/2014 was awarded the Game Changer Award by the NAACP.

-Harlem World Magazine’s editorial approach builds on a 35 year tradition of journalism started by his deceased uncle Charles Tisdale at the Jackson Advocate.
+Harlem World Magazine’s editorial approach builds on a 35 year tradition of journalism started by his deceased my uncle Charles Tisdale at the Jackson Advocate.
 The Jackson Advocate is a strident voice for Mississippians who were poorly represented.